polettix/Plack-Middleware-ReviseEnv/README.md

 # DESCRIPTION

-This module allows you to mangle [Plack](https://metacpan.org/pod/Plack)'s `$env` that is passed along to the sequence of _app_s, taking values from an interpolation of items in `%ENV` and `$env`.
+This module allows you to reshape [Plack](https://metacpan.org/pod/Plack)'s `$env` that is passed along to the sequence of _app_s, taking values from an interpolation of items in `%ENV` and `$env`.

 At the most basic level, it allows you to get selected values from the environment and override some values in `$env` accordingly.
-For example, if you want to use environment variables to configure a reverse proxy setup, you can use the following mangler definitions:
+For example, if you want to use environment variables to configure a reverse proxy setup, you can use the following revisor definitions:

     ...
     'psgi.url_scheme' => '[% ENV:RP_SCHEME %]',